Ranae/pls_n2o_emissions/README.md

 ## Predictor variables fall into a few latent variables.

-The following variables are closely related and covary within groups, (e.g. theta_s values depend upon how much sand/silt/clay are in the soil).
+The following variables are closely related and collinear within groups, (e.g. theta_s values depend upon how much sand/silt/clay are in the soil).

 ### Soil texture